cardosorapha/academicpages/_posts/2024-12-07-positive-negative-feedback.md

   <img src="https://cardosorapha.github.io/academicpages/images/output.gif" width = 1000 />
 </p>

+I would like to finish with a special thanks to professor Hamilton Klimach, who showed me this topology and strongly suggested me to simulate it!

 That's it for me today.
 Thanks for reading and I wish you have a great day!